 Utility leaders need to be effective working with industry stakeholders.
-In the afternoon, they will expand on the stakeholder model of management introduced in the mock rate regulation exercise.
+In the morning session, they will expand on the stakeholder model of management introduced in the mock rate regulation exercise.
 Participants will be guided in exploring how a utility manages its relationships with its internal and external stakeholders.
 This session will include ideas for effective stakeholder negotiations.
 The instructor will provide a case study and then help participants consider how stakeholder relationships are critical to successful implementation of utility strategy.

 Day 10: Capstone Day